backupbrew/switchbrew/Settings services.md

 into state.
 This is only done once.

 Then the above 0x100-byte data is copied to the output buffer.

+## GetColorSetId

+No input, returns an output s32.

+This is the current Theme set by System Settings.

+  - 0: "Basic White"
+  - 1: "Basic Black"

+## SetColorSetId

+Takes an input s32, no output.

 ## GetSettingsItemValue